ShinoMythmaker/blender-repo-json-action/README.md

 # Blender Repo JSON Updater Action

-This action will generate a repo.json file and populate it with data from blender_manifest.json and latest release zip.
+This action will generate a repo.json file and populate it with data from blender_manifest.toml and latest release zip. blender_manifest.toml has to be in the root folder!

 ## Usage